• Skip to primary navigation

 Prep ginger

 • Wash whole ginger and dry with a clean paper towel.
-Leave skin on.
-Chop into ⅛ inch dice.
-You can chop all the ginger in advance and keep it in refrigerator to use each day as needed.
+Leave skin on and chop ginger into ⅛-inch pieces.
+You can chop all the ginger in advance and keep it in the refrigerator to use each day as needed.

 Start Ginger Bug

-• Pour filtered water into a one quart jar.
-Add 1 tablespoon each of chopped ginger and raw sugar.
+• Pour 2 cups filtered or bottled spring water into a one-quart jar.
+Add 1 tablespoon organic ginger and 1 tablespoon organic raw cane sugar.
 Stir to mix.
 Cover the jar with a square of breathable cotton cloth cut to size.
-Secure with rubber band.
+Secure with a rubber band.
 Set aside at room temperature out of direct sunlight.
-A counter-top or table is fine.
+A countertop or table is fine.

 Daily Feeding

 • Every day, remove the cover from the jar and add 2 teaspoons each raw sugar and chopped ginger.
-Give a quick stir and replace cover.
-Don't over feed your ginger bug.
+You'll need a total of ¼ cup chopped ginger and ¼ cup organic raw cane sugar for a week of feeding.
+Give a quick stir and replace the cover.
+Don't overfeed your ginger bug.
 It needs time to digest and convert sugar.

 • In a couple of days the ginger bug may show bubbles or signs of fizziness.
 Don't worry if you don't see obvious signs.
 Your culture is working behind the scenes growing beneficial probiotics.
 If your culture grows mold or smells bad, toss it out and start over.